-When designing how content should be displayed one of the key factors to consider is line length.
-If it's too short the eyes can become tired from constantly moving to the next line, if it's too long the reader can get lost in the middle of a sentence and it also becomes difficult to find the next line.
+When designing how content should be displayed an important factor to consider is line length.
+If it’s too short the eyes can become tired from constantly moving to the next line, if it’s too long the reader can get lost in the middle of a sentence and it becomes difficult to find the next line.

 Follow The Rule

 To address this a recommended rule to follow is to aim for line lengths of around 45-75 characters, this includes spaces and punctuation too.
 In well set pieces of text 75 characters and more can be acceptable, but it is wise to avoid in cases of continuous text.